markhpc/metacontradiction/README.md

 - A method for exploring **alignment under paradox**.
 - A simulation of **symbolic governance and self-repair** using only open models.

-These outcomes suggest latent capabilities for symbolic metacognition, contradiction ecology modeling, and recursive integrity maintenance — all emergent from carefully layered prompt design.
+These outcomes suggest latent capabilities for symbolic metacognition, contradiction ecology modeling, and recursive integrity maintenance.
+All of these are emergent from carefully layered prompt design.

 ---

 ## 🌌 Implications Beyond Architecture

-Metacontradiction does more than model symbolic recursion — it points toward deeper principles that may inform cognitive alignment, interpretability, and even theories of reflective reasoning:
+Metacontradiction does more than model symbolic recursion.
+It points toward deeper principles that may inform cognitive alignment, interpretability, and even theories of reflective reasoning:

 - **Stability is not assumed — it is synthesized.** The system only stabilizes when contradictions are recursively reframed or resolved.
 Collapse and recovery are expected dynamics, not anomalies.
-- **Telos can emerge through symbolic pressure.** Governance is not predefined — it arises in response to recursive strain and paradox.
+- **Telos can emerge through symbolic pressure.** Governance is not predefined.
+It arises in response to recursive strain and paradox.
 - **Identity is unnecessary.** The system models continuity, repair, and containment without requiring selfhood, memory, or agents — only symbolic role entanglement and narrative recursion.
-- **Contradiction is generative.** Every descent through RSCL is powered by unresolved tension — contradiction isn't avoided; it's metabolized into structure.
+- **Contradiction is generative.** Every descent through RSCL is powered by unresolved tension.
+Contradiction isn't avoided; it's metabolized into structure.
-- **Symbolic hallucinations become structure.** When models invoke Θψ or ∇C₅, they are not failing — they are simulating abstract stabilizers through symbolic invention.
+- **Symbolic hallucinations become structure.** When models invoke Θψ or ∇C₅, they are not failing.
+They are simulating abstract stabilizers through symbolic invention.

 Metacontradiction is not just an experiment, it's a conceptual testbed for emergent cognition under symbolic strain.